IBM/securitization_blockchain/README.md

 ## 6. Obtain service credentials

+This section is only necessary for working on the hosted Hyperledger offering.
 The credentials for IBM Cloud Blockchain service, can be found in the ``Services`` menu in IBM Cloud by selecting the ``Service Credentials`` option for each service.

-The Blockchain credentials consist of the `key`, `secret`, and `network_id` parameters
+The Blockchain credentials consist of the `key`, `secret`, and `network_id` parameters.
 <!-- ![]("https://i.imgur.com/Qof7sve.png" width="250" height="400") -->
 <p align="center">
 <img src="https://i.imgur.com/Qof7sve.png"  data-canonical-src="https://i.imgur.com/Qof7sve.png" width="450" height="450" style="margin-left: auto; margin-right: auto;">
 </p>

+We'll also need to provide the Chaincode Id and Version

 <!-- These credentials will need to be provided to the UI in the next step -->